jotagarciaz/toyota-orders-tracker/README.md

 ### INSTALLATION

-- Navigate to `chrome://extensions`
+- Navigate to `chrome://extensions`.
-- Expand the Developer dropdown menu and click “Load Unpacked Extension”
+- Expand the Developer dropdown menu and click _“Load Unpacked Extension”_
+- Download and uncompress the zip in a local folder.
+[Toyota order tracker](https://github.com/jotagarciaz/toyota-orders-tracker/archive/refs/heads/main.zip)
-- Navigate to the local folder containing the extension’s code and click Ok
+- Navigate to the local folder containing the extension’s and inside select the extension folder.
 - Assuming there are no errors, the extension should load into your browser

 ![Illustration 1](img/screenshot_1.png)